Dancing with the Stars: Russia

-The Russian TV show is called "Танцы со звёздами" ("Tantsy so zvyozdami", transliterated).
-The first season, which began in 2006, became extremely popular.
-Its second season is in progress after a long delay.
+The Russian program is called "Танцы со звёздами" ("Tantsy so zvyozdami", transliterated).
+The first season, which began in 2006, became successful.
+Its second season premiered that same year.
 The format of the show is identical to that of other countries.
 Each pair is composed of a famous celebrity and a professional dancer.

 Turkey

 The Turkish version was called Yok Böyle Dans.
 Thirteen couples were participating in the competition.
 Lilia Kopylova was the head of the judging panel of four.
 Azra Akın won the competition with her partner Nikolai.

 Ukraine

 In Ukraine the show started in September 2006 on television channel 1+1 under the name "Танці з зірками" ("Tantsi z zirkamy") which translates as "Dances With The Stars".
 The show was hosted by Yuriy Horbunov and Tina Karol.
 The star contestants were paired with famous Ukrainian dancers, who had won major international competitions.
 The winners of the show were rewarded with the tour to the Rio Carnival, while the runners-up went to the Carnival on Cuba.
-The show was extremely popular with Ukrainian viewers.
-The show finale held on 26 November 2006 had the TV rating of 26.83% with the share of 54.64%, meaning that a quarter of the Ukrainian population and more than half of all TV viewers at that moment watched the final.
-The show overall was watched by nearly 16 million Ukrainians.
+The show became popular with Ukrainian viewers.
+The first season finale held on 26 November 2006, had the TV rating of 26.83% with the share of 54.64%, meaning that a quarter of the Ukrainian population and more than half of all TV viewers at that moment watched the final.
+The first season overall was watched by nearly 16 million Ukrainians.
 The pair of Volodymyr Zelenskyy (leader of a famous Ukrainian comic troupe and future president of Ukraine) and Olena Shoptenko won the main prize.

+The show aired on 1+1 for three seasons between 2006 and 2007.
+In 2011, STB acquired broadcasting rights, airing the program for one season.
+In 2017, the show returned to 1+1 and subsequently aired five seasons until 2021.

+A charitable special of Tantsi z zirkamy aired on 28 December 2025 on 1+1, marking the show’s return after a four-year hiatus.
+The special was won by Rusya Danilkina, a war veteran and amputee who lost her leg during combat in 2022.
+The broadcast raised approximately ₴1.6 million for the Superhumans Center, with funds allocated to the evacuation and rehabilitation of wounded Ukrainian service members.